 This Complaint resolution procedure applies to all complaints by students1 with qualifying disabilities who believe they have been the object of discrimination or harassment on the basis of such disability.

-All complaints of alleged disability harassment or discrimination against students will be promptly investigated under the oversight of the ADA Coordinator.
+The College’s Office of Compliance is responsible for reviewing and responding to student complaints related to discrimination on the basis of disability.
+All complaints of alleged disability harassment or discrimination against students will be promptly investigated under the oversight of the Director, Compliance Office, in the College’s Office of Compliance.
 ACC prohibits retaliation against anyone for reporting discriminating or harassing behavior or for participating in discrimination or harassment investigations or lawsuits.